Applying a risk-based approach to cyber security

 For TOP SECRET systems, and systems that process, store or communicate sensitive compartmented information, the authorising officer is Director-General ASD or their delegate.
 While for SECRET and below systems, the authorising officer is an organisation’s CISO or their delegate.

 For multinational and multi-organisation systems, the authorising officer should be determined by a formal agreement between the parties involved.
 While for commercial providers providing services to organisations, the authorising officer is the CISO of the supported organisation or their delegate.

 In all cases, the authorising officer should have an appropriate level of seniority and understanding of security risks they are accepting on behalf of their organisation.
 In cases where an organisation does not have a CISO, the authorising officer could be a Chief Security Officer, a CIO or other senior executive within the organisation.

 Monitor the system, and associated cyber threats, security risks and security controls, on an ongoing basis.

 Regular monitoring of cyber threats, security risks and security controls associated with a system and its operating environment is essential to maintaining its security posture.
 In doing so, specific events may necessitate additional risk assessments.
 Such events may include:

 - changes in security policies relating to the system

-- detection of new or emerging cyber threats to the system
+- detection of new or emerging cyber threats to the system or its operating environment

 - the discovery that security controls for the system are not as effective as planned